 We will take some time this week to reflect, as we mark Truth and Reconciliation Week.
 All students are encouraged to wear an orange shirt to school on Thursday, September 28th.
 We will also be having an assembly that day and taking time to think about how we do our part towards reconciliation.

 Families are reminded that Friday, September 29th is a professional development day for staff, so there will be no classes for students.
 There will also be no classes on Monday, October 2nd in observance of the National Day of Truth and Reconciliation.

-Now let’s have a look at the learning that will be taking place during our classes this coming week…
+Now here is a brief look at what will be taking place during our four day week…..

 Grade 7 Science-Students will write their first quiz of the year on Tuesday, September 26th.
 This quiz includes vocabulary related to the first chapter of our unit on ecosystems.
 Students can find practice questions and review games to help them study in their Google Classroom.
 Following the quiz, we will begin our next section of this unit.
 In the second part, we will explore the interactions between living and nonliving things as well as the interactions of living things amongst each other as we take a deeper look at population and how it can change as well as food chains and food energy pyramids.

 Grade 7 Core French-During our classes this week students will continue working through our first unit on pastimes.
 They will present themselves using Flip, an interactive tool for creating videos and audio recordings.
 We will also peek at the past times of some other students as we read and listen to some texts of students across the country explaining how they like to spend their free time.

 Grade 7 Immersion Science-As we move through our unit on matter, this week we will learn about mass, volume and weight and explore the differences between them and the units and tools we use to calculate them.
 This will mark the end of our first section, so students will prepare for and write an assessment on these outcomes before shifting our focus to pH and other characteristic properties of matter.